linode/docs/docs/guides/development/frameworks/phoenix/using-phoenix-framework/index.md

 ## Conclusion

-With that, you have the basis you need to start making web applications with Phoenix.
-Phoenix gives you a powerful framework for developing web applications, with a smooth developer experience and a high performance engine.
+With that, you have the basics you need to start making web applications with Phoenix.
+Phoenix gives you a powerful framework for developing web applications, with a smooth developer experience and a high-performance engine.

-The link below to the Phoenix documentation can help you take what you learned in this tutorial and keep building on it.
+The link below to the Phoenix documentation can help you take what you learned in this guide and keep building on it.
 And, if you are unfamiliar with Elixir and want to learn more about how it works, follow the link on the language provided below.